bustad/bustad.github.io/_posts/2021-07-03-the-nicest-colormap.markdown

 <img class="img-fluid" src="/img/posts/rx7-viscm.png" alt="Screenshot">

 Finally, a colormap that looks similar to the one in Adobe Audition, but a little different and I guess a little better, is the one used at [https://src.infinitewave.ca/](https://src.infinitewave.ca/).
+(This site I highly recommend for their many comparisons of sample rate converters.)

 <img class="img-fluid" src="/img/posts/src.infinitewave.ca.png" alt="Screenshot">